Visual models are often underestimated and underused. Mindmapping and visual modelling are powerful techniques for communication

 I’m not against words.
 On the contrary, I have grown to love words through my work in translation, but have found the old maxim ‘a picture paints a thousand words’ to be true.
 Convention requires words but many a concept, database, or project could be summarised with a diagram.

 Brainstorming has had good press over time and gained favour from management consultants in empowerment workshops and team-building seminars.

 Visual is intuitive, understandable often at a glance, more memorable but often undersold.

 Edward de Bono was the first to understand the power of lateral thinking.
 Visual methods are a continuation of this legacy, particularly in the form of mindmaps.
 See the many uses of mindmapping including problem-solving.

 Visual Modelling with moh.io

-Moh.io provides a way of getting insights into your Evernote database, model scenarios, to mind map, to use visual modelling.
+Moh.io provides a way of getting insights into your Evernote database, model scenarios, mind map and use visual modelling.
 You can pull and push, move, tag, associate, group and arrange nodes, notes visually.

 Moh.io gave you a visual view of your Evernote database.
 It places notes on a spatial workspace and provides you with a sense of flexibility which frees the mind.
 It allows that liberty of thinking that is so necessary for mindmap-thinking.